ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 The best strategy for what locations to play is not entirely set in stone, but for a recommended starting point:
 - For single ideal decks, you will want to play zero core locations and explore for all of your locations, and/or play locations you drafted.
 - For decks with more than one ideal, you can use 20% core locations as a starting point.
 However, an optimal density has not been determined and your devotion requirements impact how many you want to play.
 You may want to play a few more locations in decks with 3+ ideals.

+Most draft decks have two or three different ideals.
+It is very difficult to draft only cards of a single ideal, and going 4+ comes at a heavy cost to efficiency/consistency.

 You can use an alternative drafting setup from the recommended one above if you would like to play with a number of players where it doesn't work well for some reason.
 However, if you do, keep in mind that players will need to see more cards to produce decks that are equal in functionality to a traditional cube draft as there are 7 ideals.